Femur Fracture Open Reduction and Internal Fixation

 Why might I need a femur fracture open reduction and internal fixation?

-Certain medical conditions may make fracturing your femur more likely.
-For example,
+Certain health conditions may make breaking your femur more likely.
+For example, if

-if you are an older adult, osteoporosis increases your risk for fracturing your femur.
+you are an older adult, osteoporosis increases your risk of breaking your femur.
+Your

-Your femur might also be more likely to break if you have bone cancer.
-Motor vehicle
+femur might also be more likely to break if you have bone cancer.
+Motor vehicle accidents,

-accidents, sports-related injuries, gunshot injuries, and falls are common sources
+sports-related injuries, gunshot injuries, and falls are common sources of injury

-of injury that can lead to a femur fracture.
-A direct blow to your hip may break the
+that can lead to a femur fracture.
+A direct blow to your hip may break the part of

 Most people with a fractured femur need some sort of surgery, usually ORIF.
 Without

-the surgery, your broken femur may not heal properly.
+the surgery, your broken femur may not heal correctly.
 ORIF can place your bones back

 into the right position.
 This greatly increases the chance that your bone will heal

 normally.
-Your healthcare provider might advise nonsurgical treatment for a very young
+Your surgeon might advise treatment other than surgery for a very young

 child, or for people with other health conditions that make surgery more dangerous.